IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 ## User Testimonials or Use Cases
 1- Self-Diagnosis: Users experiencing mild symptoms can utilize the platform to conduct a preliminary self-diagnosis.
 By inputting their symptoms and engaging in the guided question-and-answer process, they can receive insights and initial information about their condition.

-2- Symptom Validation: Individuals who have received a diagnosis from a healthcare professional can use the platform to validate their symptoms.
-This can help them gain a better understanding of their condition and reinforce the accuracy of their initial diagnosis.

-3- Access to Specialized Doctors: Patients with specific medical conditions or rare diseases can benefit from the platform's personalized doctor recommendations.
+2- Access to Specialized Doctors: Patients with specific medical conditions or rare diseases can benefit from the platform's personalized doctor recommendations.
 By considering the preliminary diagnosis and the user's location, the platform connects them with doctors who specialize in their specific condition, ensuring they receive the most relevant and appropriate care.

 ## Lean Startup Questionnaire